 - proof of expenses for a claim to comparable benefits from an insurance or pension institution or an insurance company.

-Here, too, special regulations apply to certain groups of persons.
+Here, too, special regulations apply to specific groups of persons.
 Contact our immigration law team for more information.

 No Conflicting Reasons of Public Safety or Order